fenhl/gitdir/README.md

 Within a repo, the following rules should be, well, followed:

 *   All github repos have the default `origin` remote set up as follows:
-    *   For master and branch repos, `https://github.com/<user>/<reponame>.git`
+    *   For main and branch repos, `https://github.com/<user>/<reponame>.git`
     *   For stage repos, `git@github.com:<user>/<reponame>.git`
-*   Master and branch repos have no other remotes.
+*   Main and branch repos have no other remotes.
 For stages, do whatever works best for your git workflow.
 *   In multi-user environments, the global gitdir and everything under it should be owned by a group named `git` and be group read-writeable.